-Training seems to be etched into Judith's DNA.
-She continues to drive new trainees with Rhondda and throughout Wales pushing them towards CTSI, onto training course and the Symposium.
-She has been a virtual ever present at Institute Conferences and Symposiums over the years and not least at Brighton in 1994 when she met her husband, Mike.
-Also, a CTSI member and now a Senior Analyst with South Wales Police on IP brand protection Judith swept Mike off his feet and he proposed at Conference the following year on Scarborough beach.
+She has been a virtual ever-present at Institute Conferences and Symposiums over the years and not least at Brighton in 1994 where she met her husband, Mike.
+Also a CTSI member and now a Senior Analyst with South Wales Police on IP brand protection, Judith swept Mike off his feet and he proposed at Conference the following year on Scarborough beach.
 Wonderful.
-Never at rest Judith has always yearned to learn.
-The DCA, DTS, then the DMS, an OU degree in 2014 based on her love of art, history, languages, literature and Shakespeare.
+Never at rest, Judith has always yearned to learn.
+The DCA, DTS, then the DMS and an OU degree in 2014 based on her love of art, history, languages, literature and Shakespeare.
 A Masters and PHD await when life calms down.

 Welsh colleagues describe Judith as awesome at DIY and a better Bob the Builder than Bob himself!
-She and Mike travel the globe and in this special birthday year for her the Orient Express beckons Covid permitting.
-A fitness fanatic, party girl par excellence, brilliant cook and host to family, friends and neighbours Judith leaves most of us trailing when it comes to enthusiasm for life and her profession, determination and talent.
+She and Mike travel the globe and in this special birthday year for her the Orient Express beckons, COVID permitting.
+A fitness fanatic, party girl par excellence, brilliant cook and host to family, friends and neighbours, Judith leaves most of us trailing when it comes to her enthusiasm for life and her profession, not to mention her determination and talent.
 'If you want to make God laugh tell him your plans' is something Judith may smile and say when looking at her exceptional achievements and amazing career path.